Royal Malaysian Police Cooperative Limited

-Royal Malaysian Police Cooperative Limited or Koperasi Polis Diraja Malaysia Berhad (KPD), located in Kuala Lumpur, Malaysia, was established on 24 April 1928 to help reduce financial burden in the police department staff by forming a cooperative to provide business borrowing and lending.
+Royal Malaysian Police Cooperative Limited (Malay: Koperasi Polis Diraja Malaysia Berhad; abbreviated: KPD), located in Kuala Lumpur, Malaysia, was established on 24 April 1928 to help reduce financial burden in the police department staff by forming a cooperative to provide business borrowing and lending.
 The conglomerate currently owns assets up to RM 720 million at book value.

 Service

 KPD provides the following financial services: